Skip to content

 It is essential to have the GremlinEx executable white listed in HIDHide so it sees the raw hardware devices.

-Joystick curves
+Axis curves

 It generally is not appropriate to apply two response curves on the mapping side as that can lead to undesirable output values, so while it's possible, ensure the applied curves do not inadvertently produce undesirable data.